siltium-labs/merlin-gql-cli/README.md

 ### Data Generation

-We provide some simple tools and guidelines for automatically generating testing data for your API, this step is often overlooked and will help you to create "fake" data in order to have some interesting data for your tests, measure performance, put your API in stress or simply provide a starting point for the developer and avoid an empty database.
+We provide some simple tools and guidelines for automatically generating testing data for your API, this step is often overlooked and will help you to create "fake" entries in your database in order to have some interesting data for your tests, measure performance, put your API in stress or simply provide a starting point for the developer and avoid an empty database.

 ## Getting Started

-To start with Merlin GQL, we strongly recommend to install our CLI, you might find it really usefull and it will speed up your development, altough *it is not required*.
+To start with Merlin GQL, we strongly recommend to install our CLI, you might find it usefull and it will speed up your development, altough *it is not required*.

+> All the things done with the CLI can be done manually altough some of them might take a considerably larger ammount of time when done this way

 ### CLI Installation